Shropshire sinkhole: These are the key steps investigators will take next following 'major incident' at Whitchurch canal

 'Water in the surrounding fields'

-Scott Hurford, area manager at Shropshire Fire and Rescue Service said the scale was significant, with large volumes of water in surrounding fields.
+Scott Hurford, Shropshire Fire and Rescue Service area manager, said the scale was significant, with large volumes of water in surrounding fields.

 He said: "The information we've had back is that the canal bank failed and that's what put the emergency call in.